Anna Cathcart: Career

-Early work and Odd Squad
+2016–2017: Career beginnings

-Cathcart stated her sister began acting before she did and, at the age of six or seven, gained a talent agent and performed in a few commercials.
+Cathcart, at the age of six or seven, gained a talent agent and appeared in a few commercials.
 At the age of eight, she appeared in a Crayola and Campbell's Soup commercial.
-Cathcart stated that she has "never really been to acting classes", saying that she is inspired by performances on Disney Channel and Netflix.
+She stated that she has "never really been to acting classes", saying that she is inspired by performances on Disney Channel and Netflix.

 At the age of 12, following a hiatus, Cathcart was scouted and asked to audition for the TVOKids and PBS Kids series, Odd Squad.
-Cathcart and fellow actor Isaac Kragten were cast as Agents Olympia and Otis respectively.
+She and fellow actor Isaac Kragten were cast as Agents Olympia and Otis respectively.
 They filmed the series for seven months in Toronto.
-The first episode of season 2, "First Day", aired on June 20, 2016, on PBS Kids and June 21, 2016, on TVOKids.

-In the same year, Cathcart reprised her role for the film spin-off, Odd Squad: The Movie, marking her first theatrical appearance.
-Cathcart won a Joey Award for her work as well as being co-nominated for another Joey Award along with her castmates.
+The first episode of season 2 "First Day" aired on 20 June 2016 on PBS Kids and 21 June 2016 on TVOKids.
+That same year, Cathcart reprised her role for the film spin-off Odd Squad: The Movie, marking her first theatrical appearance.
 In November 2016, PBS ordered 20 one to three minute episodes of an Odd Squad spin-off titled OddTube.
 In the series, Cathcart reprised her role as Agent Olympia, the character who hosted the show.

-2017–present: Film breakout and other works

-In 2017, Cathcart appeared in the sequel to the Disney Channel Original Movie Descendants, Descendants 2, in which she portrayed Dizzy Tremaine, daughter of Drizella Tremaine.
-The film premiered on July 21, 2017, and was viewed by 8.92 million viewers across six networks on the night of its premiere.
+In 2017, Cathcart appeared in the Disney Channel Original Movie Descendants 2, in which she portrayed Dizzy Tremaine, daughter of Drizella Tremaine.
+The film premiered with a simulcast across six Disney-owned networks, drawing 13 million viewers.